vishalvshekkar/S3DeduplicationHelper/README.md

 ## Suggested Running Mechanism

-Modify `maxKeyToFetch` and `maxIterationCount` values to limit the maxinum bumber of `object-list-v2` calls that would be made by the tool.
+Modify `maxKeyToFetch` and `maxIterationCount` values to limit the maximum bumber of `object-list-v2` calls that would be made by the tool.
+These parameters would be found in the file `S3DeduplicationHelper.swift` which is present under `Sources/S3DeduplicationHelperCore/`.
 Before you do this, have a basic idea about how many objects would exist in the said bucket under the given prefix and modify the parameters accordingly.

+Also make sure you change the region to what's relevant to you when instantiating `s3` parameter in the file `S3DeduplicationHelper.swift` found under `Sources/S3DeduplicationHelperCore/`.

 Parameter | Description
 ----|----